HaghighiLabBuck/SimplyFire/docs/source/plugin_gui/process.rst

 More filtering options may be added based on demand.

 Selecting the filtering algorithm makes widgets for required parameters visible.

+"Allow undo for filtering" checkbox
+  This allows filtering to be undone using the "undo" menu bar option.
+  As this requires saving the unfiltered recording to a temp file on disk, it takes time (and some disk space) for large files.
+Therefore, users who process long recordings should leave this unchecked.

 Apply button
   Apply the filter to the sweeps